How to Grill the Perfect New York Strip Steak

 2 tbsp compound butter (per steak)

-Step 1: Place the steaks and compound butter on the counter and allow them to come up to room temperature for about an hour.
+Step 1: Place the compound butter on the counter and allow it to come up to room temperature for about an hour.

 uncooked New York strip steak on the counter at room temperature

-Step 2: Light grill and set up for high direct heat.
+Step 2: While the butter is getting to room temperature, light the grill and set up for high direct heat.
 You’ll want to get the coals as hot and as close to the cooking grate as possible.

 Kalamazoo grill warming up

 Step 3: Evenly coat strip steaks with olive oil and season them liberally with kosher salt.
-Put two pats of compound butter on each plate and set aside.
+Put one pat of compound butter on each plate and set aside.

 uncooked and beautifully marbled New York strip steak coated in olive oil and coarse sea salt